In January, our Chief Services Officer, Blaise Grimes-Viort, gave brands the low-down on TikTok.

 What is TikTok?

-TikTok is a viral video sharing app that lets users create a 15-second video of themselves singing, dancing and lip-synching to music.
+TikTok is a short-form video sharing app that lets users create a looped 15-second video, with music and special effects, typically of themselves singing, dancing and lip-synching to music.
+It’s reportedly one of the fast-growing apps in the world.

 It originated in China, where its owners, ByteDance launched an app called Douyin in Sept 2016.
 They rebranded it as TikTok one year later for its launch into the international market.
 ByteDance went on to purchase musical.ly in November 2017 and then merged the two apps in August 2018, bringing musical.ly’s 100 million monthly active users to TikTok.